TomaszWoloszyn983/mood-design-gift-shop/README.md

 * Jshint for Java Script code https://jshint.com/.
 * CI Python Linter for Python code https://pep8ci.herokuapp.com/.

-There were no issues detected by the most of the tests.
+There were no issues detected by most of the tests.
-More details about testings process and methods are available in the dedicated testing section [here](TESTING.md).
+More details about the testing process and methods are available in the dedicated testing section [here](TESTING.md).

 ## **10. Agile Development Process**